zerosonesfun/Surfle/README.md

 ### 😎 Create a Webring Mix

 Create a folder of bookmarks that your friends might like, name the folder webring-whatever (the webring part is important), and export.
 Send it to a friend who also uses Surfle.
 How do you export?
-This could be a feature in a future version of Surfle, but for you you can search the Chrome Extension store for "export bookmarks" and use something [like this](https://chromewebstore.google.com/detail/bookmark-importexport/gdhpeilfkeeajillmcncaelnppiakjhn).
+This could be a feature in a future version of Surfle, but for now you can search the Chrome Extension store for "export bookmarks" and use something [like this](https://chromewebstore.google.com/detail/bookmark-importexport/gdhpeilfkeeajillmcncaelnppiakjhn).

 ---